 - Target pH (what you want the pH to change to)

-Note that the lime table requires buffer pH and not the soil pH from a soil test.
-Buffer pH results are only provided on a soil test report when liming might be needed as determined by the soil lab.
+Note that the lime table uses the buffer pH figure, not the soil pH.
+Buffer pH results are only provided on a soil test report when liming might be needed, as determined by the soil lab.

-The table below lists lime recommendations in pounds of pure fine calcium carbonate per 1000 sq ft to increase soil pH from its present level to pH 6.5 or 6.9 to a depth of 6 inches.
-When bulk agricultural lime is used, additional adjustment are required to correct for particle size and purity.
+The table below lists lime recommendations, in pounds of pure fine calcium carbonate, per 1,000 sq ft, to increase soil pH from its present level to 6.5 or 6.9 to a depth of 6 inches.
+When bulk agricultural lime is used, additional adjustments are required to correct for particle size and purity.

 From Table 14 of extension publication Crop Nutrient and Limestone Recommendations in Iowa PM 1688 via the Iowa State University Extension and Outreach Store.